 Please make sure any health care, aged care or disability support workers or residents are noted on the laboratory request form so their test can be prioritised.

-Asymptomatic people do not require testing, except in special circumstances, e.g. they are recovered cases wishing to return to work in a health care, aged care facility, or other high-risk setting, or the person is part of a public health unit outbreak investigation.
+Asymptomatic people do not require testing, except in special circumstances, e.g. in certain high risk outbreak settings or returned travellers.
 For further advice, please see the COVID-19 control guideline for public health units or call the public health unit on 1300 066 055.

 Testing for COVID-19

 Testing for COVID-19 in primary and tertiary care settings requires the collection of nasal and throat swabs.
 See details of testing technique.

 - Personal protective equipment (PPE) for the health care worker (HCW) using contact and droplet precautions: gown, surgical mask, protective eyewear, gloves; and hand hygiene products.

 - If the patient has severe symptoms suggestive of pneumonia, contact and airborne precautions should be observed.
 The HCW should wear a P2/N95 respirator which should be fit checked.